khushal2405/ETL-pipeline-using-Airflow-and-AWS-EMR/README.md

 # ETL-pipeline-using-Airflow-and-AWS-EMR-cluster
-We Build an ETL pipeline using Airflow that accomplishes the following: Downloads data from an AWS S3 bucket, Runs a Spark/Spark SQL job on the downloaded data producing a cleaned-up dataset of delivery deadline missing orders and then Upload the cleaned-up dataset back to the same S3 bucket in a folder primed for higher level analytics
+We Build an ETL pipeline using Airflow that accomplishes the following: Downloads data from an AWS S3 bucket, Triggers a Spark/Spark SQL job in AWS EMR cluster remotely on the downloaded data producing a cleaned-up dataset of delivery deadline missing orders and then Upload the cleaned-up dataset back to the same S3 bucket in a folder primed for higher level analytics

 # Problem statement
 Retailers in the current landscape are adapting to the digital age.
 Digital retail behemoths have carved out substantial market shares in the online space at the same time that traditional retail stores are broadly in decline.
 In this time of digital flux, an omni-channel retail approach is necessary to keep pace.
 This is especially true for retailers that have invested in an extensive brick-and-mortar store portfolio or have strong relationships with brick-and-mortar partners.